hkanata/AngularjsAnCompleteExample/README.md

 # AngularJs Example

 An example of an application using AngularJS.
-Below are listed the services used on Git App.
+Below are listed the services(examples) used on this Git App.

- - Route
+ - Route - Router ID
  - Http Service
  - Services
  - L10N (not used but is idiom)
- - Filters
+ - Filters - Custom Filters
  - Directives
  - MVC